Top tips for first-time home buyers

 Be aware of monthly repayments

 Use an online mortgage payment calculator to set a realistic and affordable monthly repayment amount.
-It’s important to be realistic, and take into account bills and living expenses. will go through your outgoings with a fine-tooth comb to make sure you can afford the payments, so make sure you tell the truth – it’ll be better in the long term.
+It’s important to be realistic, and take into account bills and living expenses.
+Lenders will go through your outgoings with a fine-tooth comb to make sure you can afford the payments, so make sure you tell the truth – it’ll be better in the long term.

 Do your homework